NFLX Stock Price Today (April 2026) — Netflix, Inc. Analysis & Key Metrics 2026-04-02

 Netflix, Inc. (NFLX) does not currently pay a regular dividend.
 The company may be reinvesting profits into growth initiatives, or may not yet be profitable enough to distribute earnings to shareholders.

 Key risks for Netflix, Inc. (NFLX) investors include: 1.
-Moderate volatility (25.7% annualized)—price swings are notable.
-2. Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
-3. Entertainment sector-specific competitive pressures.
+Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
+2. Entertainment sector-specific competitive pressures.
 Investors should diversify and consider their risk tolerance before investing.

 Here is Netflix, Inc.'s (NFLX) current debt and financial health profile: Total debt stands at $16.98B.
 The debt-to-equity ratio is 63.78, which is moderate and generally manageable for most companies.
 The current ratio is 1.19, indicating adequate short-term liquidity.
 The quick ratio is 1.06.
 The company holds $9.06B in cash and equivalents.
 Free cash flow is positive at $24.82B, providing a cushion for debt servicing and shareholder returns.